malcommac/ScrollStackController/README.md

 Now you are ready to use the `ScrollStack` control inside the `stackController` class.
 `ScrollStack` have an extensible rich set of APIs to manage your layout: add, remove, move, hide or show your rows, including insets and separator management.

-Each row managed by `ScrollStack` is a subclass of `ScrollStackRow`: it strongly reference a parent `UIViewController` class where you content is placed. `UIViewController`'s `view` will be the `contentView` of the row.
+Each row managed by `ScrollStack` is a subclass of `ScrollStackRow`: it strongly reference a parent `UIViewController` class where you content is placed. `UIViewController`'s `view` will be the `contentView` of the row itself.

 You don't need to handle lifecycle of your rows/view controller until they are part of the rows inside the stack.